jschneier/django-storages/docs/backends/amazon-S3.rst

 There is only one supported backend for interacting with Amazon's S3, ``S3Boto3Storage``, based on the boto3 library.

-The legacy ``S3BotoStorage`` backend was removed in version 1.9.
-To continue getting new features you must upgrade to the ``S3Boto3Storage`` backend by following the :ref:`migration instructions <migrating-boto-to-boto3>`.

 The minimum required version of ``boto3`` is 1.4.4 although we always recommend the most recent.